 - We recommend that you arrived a few days before the start of the programme in India/or the Ashram to give time to acclimatise.
 Arrival should be no later than July 30.
 Departure is on September 11.

 - Simple, nutritious food conducive to sadhana will be provided for brunch and dinner.
 Fruits will be provided during the day.

-- Refund Policy: Please note that there is no refund after 30th July, 2018.
-Before 30th July, 2018 refund will be done after deducting 10% as administrative charges and less an additional Rs 2,500 if an international bank transfer is required.
+- Refund Policy: Please note that there is no refund after 30 th July 2018.
+Before 30 th July 2018 refund will be done after deducting 10% as administrative charges and less an additional Rs 2,500 if an international bank transfer is required.